 The DC Council's Role: In May, the entire DC Council votes on both the Budget Request Act and the Budget Support Act.
-In order to do that, the entire Council meets to reconcile actions taken at the committee level and to deal with any outstanding issues.
+In order to do that, the entire Council meets to reconcile actions taken at the Committee level and to deal with any outstanding issues.

 Until recently, the Council held two votes on the Budget Support Act, which is how most legislation is treated, but only one vote on the Budget Request Act.
 That was because the Budget Request Act had to be approved by the Congress as part of the federal budget.
-As a result of a Budget Autonomy referendum passed by voters in 2013, the Council passes two different Budget Requests Acts, one for the locally funded portion of the budget and one for the federally funded portion.
-The locally funded portion of the DC budget is now treated differently; it automactically becomes law after a 30-day congressional review period and does not have to go through the federal budget.
-The federally funded portion of the DC budget still needs to go through the congressional budget process.
-(See more on Budget Autonomy on page 23.)
+As a result of a budget autonomy referendum passed by voters in 2013, the Council now passes two different Budget Request Acts.
+The Local Budget Act covers the locally funded portion of the budget and automatically becomes law after a 30-day congressional review period.
+The Federal Portion Budget Request Act covers the federally funded portion of the DC budget, and still needs to go through congressional budget process.
+Read more about budget autonomy on page 16.